52 More Students Qualify for RTX MATHCOUNTS® National Competition

 13 states announced their national competitors this week.

-ALEXANDRIA, VA, UNITED STATES, March 22, 2024 /EINPresswire.com/ -- The MATHCOUNTS® Foundation hosted its third round of state competitions this weekend.
+ALEXANDRIA, VA, UNITED STATES, March 29, 2024 /EINPresswire.com/ -- The MATHCOUNTS® Foundation hosted its fourth round of state competitions this week.
 Thirteen more states have announced their top students who will advance to the 2024 RTX MATHCOUNTS National Competition in May:

-• From Arkansas: Dhruv Jha of Bentonville, Vivek Kalyankar of Fayetteville, Clayton Niederman of Bentonville and Ryan Renjith of Bentonville.

-• From Colorado: Aarush Goradia of Centennial, Jasper Huang of Centennial, Derek Yin of Longmont and Christopher Zhu of Englewood.
+• From Alabama: Jeffrey Duan of Madison, Henry Gladden of Mobile, Abigail Li of Vestavia Hills and Alex Zhu of Tuscaloosa.

-• From the Department of Defense: Narmin Guliyeva of Ankara, Turkey; Cooper McCann of Vicenza, Italy; Ada McCaskey of Naples, Italy and Lucas Sze of Okinawa, Japan.

-• From Georgia: Akshaj Arora of Johns Creek, Christopher Gao of Alpharetta, Marin Ho of Alpharetta and Nathan Ye of Atlanta.
+• From Alaska: Luke Olmos of Anchorage, Brooke Peng of Anchorage, Charlie Wang of Soldotna and Grace Yang of Anchorage.

-• From Illinois: Isaac Chan-Osborn of Chicago, Boyou Huang of Champaign, Christopher Sakaliyski of Chicago and William Wu of Naperville.
+• From Arizona: Quentin Hill of Tucson, Puranjay Madupu of Chandler, Bowen Shan of Chandler and William Shan of Chandler.

-• From Louisiana: Fionna Lu of Baton Rouge, Wilson Zheng of New Orleans, Jason Zhou of Baton Rouge and Ziang Zhuang of Baton Rouge.

-• From Maryland: Roy Brauwerman of Rockville, Jincheng Feng of Rockville, Eric Xie of Potomac and David Yu of Baltimore.
+• From California: Rohan Mallick of San Diego, Yichen Wu of San Jose, Ali Zaman of Fremont and Alex Zhan of San Jose.

-• From Ohio: Aryan Agarwal of Aurora, Samuel Joo of Solon, Arush Krisp of Lewis Center and Henry Lu of Dublin.
+• From Guam: Brayden Blas of Chalan Pago, Haoming Chen of Tamuning, Junnan Chen of Chalan Pago and Noah Kim of Dededo.

-• From Oregon: Sophia Han of Lake Oswego, Audrey Hou of Portland, Keshav Karumbunathan of Portland and Joseph Liang of Portland.
+• From Iowa: Ethan Ding of Iowa City, Prabhas Gupta of Iowa City, Jiwon Kim of North Liberty and Kyros Wu of Coralville.

-• From Utah: Ryan Jiang of Salt Lake City, Aashita Mandiwal of Draper, Tanish Shetty of Lehi and Jonathan Wu of Sandy.
+• From Michigan: Taiwen Feng of Troy, Sathvik Nelluri of Novi, Vincent Pirozzo of Rochester Hills and Mario Wu of Canton.

-• From West Virginia: Gloria Hu of Morgantown, Yishan Liu of Morgantown, Anand Subraniani of Morgantown and Peilin of Wheeling.
+• From Mississippi: Ian Jung of Starkville, Levi Mei of Madison, Max Milinovich of Oxford and Liam Richardson of Madison.

 These state competitions are the third level of competition in the MATHCOUNTS Competition Series for students in sixth through eighth grade.
 The Mathletes® attending were top performers at the school level who also scored highly at one of 500 local chapter competitions in February.